Many people think of Carnuntum as the location with the reconstructions of Roman town buildings. But there’s much more to this archaeological park…

 Military amphitheatre

 This 1st-century amphitheatre offers a little more to look around than its civilian equivalent, though it is, inevitably, mostly ruins.
-An adjacent building has a small exhibition on gladiators.
+An adjacent building has a small exhibition on gladiators along with a multimedia interactive city plan.

 You can still see the mouth of the tunnel the fighters presumably emerged from.
 Above it stands an inscription, IIII viri municipii Aelii Carnunti, which I believe is some kind of dedication that also highlights Carnuntum’s city status (achieved in the time of Emperor Hadrian, builder of Scottish walls).